tjysdsg/tjysdsg.github.io/about.markdown

 I am fortunately to be advised by [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe) and to be working on [ESPnet](https://github.com/espnet/espnet) for my directed study.

+> I am addicted to a type of powerful black magic called coding.
+>
+> I became interested in studying it as I witnessed a friend editing configuration files of GTA:SA to modify
+> in-game vehicle physics.
+> I, a little 14-year-old teenager, could not resist the temptation and wrote my first line of C using my
+> dad's ThinkPad on the next day.
+>
+> Unfortunately, the side effects of this magic included but not limited to: accelerated time, negative impact on health
+> due to prolonged sitting hours, noise pollution caused by my sudden ecstasy, and uncontrollable laughter in
+> public reading programmer's jokes.
+>
+> Serious face: I believe we should have one thing to love for our entire life, and I'm very grateful that I found mine
+> so early.

 # Publications

 - [[1]](https://ieeexplore.ieee.org/document/9689521) **J. Tang** and M. Li, "End-to-End Mandarin Tone Classification